Yo-yo club: South Korea

 The K League 2's creation in 2013 began the promotion and relegation system for professional clubs.
 The first two clubs relegated, Sangju Sangmu Phoenix and Gwangju FC during the 2012 K-League season, have since become the clubs with the most and second-most promotions and relegations.

 Sangju Sangmu Phoenix/Gimcheon Sangmu FC have been relegated four times, winning the K League 2 the following season each time (earning four promotions).
 However, two of these relegations were inflicted regardless of final position.
 During the 2012 season Sangju forfeited their final 14 matches after the K League Federation decided to forcibly relegate the club as they failed to obtain an AFC club license.
 In 2020, the club announced a move out of Sangju.
 Their successor club Gimcheon Sangmu would have to play in the K League 2 for the 2021 season, incurring their relegation before having played any matches.
-Despite this, the club finished fourth, winning 13, drawing five, and losing nine before their compulsory relegation began a streak of four consecutive oscillations between 2020-2023, the longest in South Korea.
+Despite this, the club finished fourth, winning 13, drawing five, and losing nine before their compulsory relegation began a streak of four consecutive oscillations between 2020 and 2023, the longest in South Korea.

 Gwangju FC have been relegated and promoted three times each; relegated after finishing second to last in 2012 ahead of Sangju, last in 2017, and last in 2021, while earning promotions in 2014, 2019, and 2022, winning the K League 2 on the latter two occasions.

 Sweden

-In Sweden the term has been used especially for Hammarby IF's men's football team but also Katrineholms SK's men's bandy team during the early-mid 1990s.
+In Sweden the term has been used especially for Hammarby IF's men's football team but also for Katrineholms SK's men's bandy team during the early-mid 1990s.